-Before seeking care, always tell the health care professional that you have been in close contact with someone who is positive for COVID-19.
+Before seeking care, always tell the health care professional that you live with someone who is positive for COVID-19.
 This will help them take steps to keep you and other people safe.
 Clean your hands with hand sanitiser and put on a face mask before you enter any healthcare facility.